Profilbild Andreas Berg

 Skrivet av Andreas Berg

 Andreas Berg has worked for FBA in several capacities since 2010, including as Political Adviser, Security Sector Reform Advisor, Strategic Planner, and Coordination & Cooperation Officer, in locations including Kosovo, Georgia, Brussels, and Ukraine.
-From 2022 he is working as Security Sector Reform Specialist for FBA, based in Stockholm and focusing on the Western Balkans.
+From 2022 he is based in Stockholm, working as Security Sector Governance and Reform Specialist in FBAs Ukraine Unit.

 Fler inlägg av Andreas Berg